mukherjeerajdeep/docker_3_apps-developing-core-principles/02/demos/Readme.md

 ## Edit source code in a container

-1. Run a new container, and bind mount the app's source code into the container ('spec' and 'src' directories).
+1. Run a new container, and `bind mount` the app's source code into the container ('`spec`' and '`src`' directories).
 Be sure to expose the app's port so that it can be tested.
-Run the 'dev' script rather than the 'prod' script.
+Run the '`dev`' script rather than the '`prod`' script.

 2. Use the app